-Another day, another scramble to get through a tightly-packed set of appointments without a hitch.
-The average dental office schedule doesn’t leave much room for error.
-The team needs to function like a well-oiled machine, focusing on delivering great care, keeping patients smiling, and quickly resolving any unexpected matters behind the scenes.
+Another day, another tightly packed schedule.
+In a dental office, there’s little margin for error—the team needs to function like a well-oiled machine, focusing on delivering great care, keeping patients smiling, and quickly resolving any unexpected matters behind the scenes.

-10 Creative and Fun Ideas for Engaging Dental Huddles
+10 Fun Morning Huddle Ideas for Dental Offices

 When brainstorming team huddle ideas for healthcare, you should go beyond simply tracking KPIs (and keep this portion to a minimum).
 KPIs matter tremendously to your business, but they’re not always top-of-mind for each team member.
 Most likely, your assistants and hygienists have more pressing concerns regarding specific patient interactions.
 These are the things you should address.